Free-Nations-Region/NationStatesAPIBot/README.md

 # NationStatesAPIBot
-A Bot for performing API Actions on NationStates
+A Bot for performing API Actions on NationStates (in future mainly via discord)

 I wrote this bot to support the [region](https://www.nationstates.net/region=the_free_nations_region "The Free Nations Region") where i am currently member of.